Behind the camera: MacArthur’s official photographer Gaetano Faillace

 In all three photos were taken.
 In one Supreme commander’s eyes were closed and the Emperor’s mouth gaping open, Hirohito’s gaping open also ruined the second.
 The third is the one that was published.

-When the papers hit the street the Japanese censors at the Home Ministry, which this close to the surrender will still controlling the Japanese presses, were outraged and tried to have the picture censored.
-SCAP was then able to win two victories first by publishing an image showing who was really in charge and second overruling the Japanese censors there-by introducing Japanese to the concept of freedom of the press.
+When the papers hit the street the Japanese censors at the Home Ministry, which this close to the surrender were still controlling the Japanese presses, became outraged and tried to have the picture censored.
+SCAP was then able to win two victories first by publishing an image showing who was really in charge and second overruling the Japanese censors there-by introducing the Japanese to the concept of freedom of the press.

-Many Japanese remember seeing the image and it finally coming home that they were the conquered and that the Americans, and their General MacArthur were in charge.
+Many Japanese remember seeing the image and it finally sinking in that they were the conquered and that the Americans and their General MacArthur were in charge.

-Douglas MacArthur was a career military man who lived from January 26, 1880 to April 5, 1964.
-Coming from a long line of military men he was valedictorian, when he graduated from the United States Military Academy at West Point.
+Douglas MacArthur was a career military man who lived from January 26, 1880, to April 5, 1964.
+Coming from a long line of military men he was valedictorian when he graduated from the United States Military Academy at West Point.
 He took the rank of First Captain when he graduated top of the class of 1903.
-Rising through the ranks he was brigadier general during World War I when he lead American troops on the Western Front.
+Rising through the ranks he was brigadier general during World War I when he led American troops on the Western Front.

 When war broke out in Korea he was again leading Allied armies this time against the Communists.
-During the Korean War he frequently came into conflict with the President Truman and on April 10, 1951 an order was signed relieving him of command.
-When he returned to Ameirca is was his first visit to the continental United States since 1937.
+During the Korean War, he frequently came into conflict with President Truman and on April 10, 1951, an order was signed relieving him of command.
+When he returned to America is was his first visit to the continental United States since 1937.
 His boy Arthur IV, now aged 13, had actually never been to the United States.

-Emperor Hirohito lived from April 29, 1901 to January 7, 1989 and was the 124th emperor of Japan.
-When he took power Japan was an Imperial military superpower with the ninth largest economy, the third biggest Navy and one of the five permanent members of the council of the League of Nations.
-During his reign he oversaw and approved of aggressive military takeover of most of Asia which eventually lead to Japan attacking America starting its entry into World War II.
-After the war the occupying force, including MacArthur did everything in its power to shield the Emperor from prosecution of war crimes often by laying the blame on his advisers a role they were only too happy to take as they had pledged their lives to protect the Japanese throne.
+Emperor Hirohito lived from April 29, 1901, to January 7, 1989, and was the 124th emperor of Japan.
+When he took power Japan was an Imperial military superpower with the ninth-largest economy, the third-biggest Navy and one of the five permanent members of the council of the League of Nations.
+During his reign, he oversaw and approved of an aggressive military takeover of most of Asia which eventually lead to Japan attacking America starting its entry into World War II.
+After the war, the occupying force, including MacArthur did everything in its power to shield the Emperor from prosecution of war crimes often by laying the blame on his advisers a role they were only too happy to take as they had pledged their lives to protect the Japanese throne.
 After the war and after the American had left Hirohito focused on official duties such as welcoming head of states to Japan and his hobby marine biology.
 He published many scientific papers and contributed the description of several dozen species of Hydrozoa that were new to science.